 Spent the morning making more boxes.
 The cavalry arrived around lunchtime, in the shape of my brother Jon and his friend Pete.
 First job the floor.
-U-build simply rests on bricks on a concrete base and a damp proof membrane.
+U-Build simply rests on bricks on a concrete base and a damp proof membrane.
 It’s very easy to set out and you can make adjustments as you go along, You simply bolt together floor boxes between rafters.
 Everything went together beautifully, all the bolt holes lined up without any need for a hammer.
 We had the whole floor down in 1 hour 40 minutes!
 We then began to construct the walls.
 By the end of the afternoon we had the first course of boxes and the door frame in place.

-U-build is made to such fine tolerances that you mustn’t tighten the boxes too much early on, or they might not fit.
+U-Build is made to such fine tolerances that you mustn’t tighten the boxes too much early on, or they might not fit.
 The whole building becomes square and very strong later when you tighten it up from the bottom to the top.
-This seems counterintuitive as you’d think you would want a rigid base before you begin the walls, but once you start to build it all makes sense.
+This seems counter intuitive as you’d think you would want a rigid base before you begin the walls, but once you start to build it all makes sense.

 DAY 4: Wednesday 17 October

 We had hoped to assemble the walls today and begin the roof, instead it rained – all day.
-We had little choice to crack on with making boxes and by the end of the day we’d built them all.
+We had little choice but to crack on with making boxes and by the end of the day we’d built them all.
 With a dry day forecast for tomorrow there is a real chance we can have the structure up and tight.
-Making the roof is more complex than the floor and walls, as is slopes slightly.
-Given the very tight tolerances that U-build works to, it’s really important to recognise the small differences between some the pieces.
+Making the roof is more complex than the floor and walls, as it slopes slightly.
+Given the very tight tolerances that U-Build works to, it’s really important to recognise the small differences between some the pieces.

 Over the last few days there has been a steady stream of deliveries – paint, wood preservative, electrical equipment – today a pallet of shrink wrapped wool insulation turned up and is now filling our living room.